Finch-API/finch-docs/docs/Getting Started/1-Introduction.md

 # Introduction

 Welcome to Finch!
-Below you'll find everything you need to get started with Finch.
+Below you will find everything you need to get started with Finch.
 If you have any questions, please email us [developers@tryfinch.com](mailto:developers@tryfinch.com)!

 Finch makes it easy to read workforce data and push changes across providers (payroll, HRIS, time management, etc) using HTTP requests.
 We use built-in HTTP features like HTTP verbs and HTTP authentication so you can use any HTTP client.
 All responses are returned in standard JSON and are documented here.